Knowledge-Based Synthesis of Distributed Systems Using Event Structures: Synthesizing programs from constructive proofs

-\prf This argument is almost identical to that showing that fair programs are realizable with respect to interpretations where the precondition satisfies the principle of excluded middle.
+\proof This argument is almost identical to that showing that fair programs are realizable with respect to interpretations where the precondition satisfies the principle of excluded middle.
 Since $\phi$ satisfies the principle of excluded middle with respect to $I$, either there exists an $I$-local state $s^*_i$ for agent $i$ such that $I(\neg \phi)(s^*_i)$ holds, or $I(\phi)(s_i)$ holds for all $I$-local states $s_i$ for $i$.
 In the former case, let $\es$ be an empty event structure such that $i, j \in \AG$, $l \in \Links$, $a \in Act$, and $\initstate_i = s^*_i$.
-In the latter case, choose $\es$ with $\AG$ and $\Links$ as above, let $\Act = \{a,b\}$, and where $i$ and $j$ alternate sending and receiving the message $t$ on link $l$, where these events have kind $a$ and $b$, respectively. \eprf
+In the latter case, choose $\es$ with $\AG$ and $\Links$ as above, let $\Act = \{a,b\}$, and where $i$ and $j$ alternate sending and receiving the message $t$ on link $l$, where these events have kind $a$ and $b$, respectively.

-\cor For all interpretations $I$ such that if $\phi$ is an $i$-formula and $t$ is an $i$-term in $I$, if $\phi$ satisfies the principle of excluded middle with respect to $I$, then the specification $\ff Fair_I(\varphi,t,l)$ is realizable with respect to $I$. \ecor \prf This is immediate from Lemmas~\ref{lem:ex fair} and \ref{lem: fair pg consistent}, and from the fact that the event structure constructed in Lemma~\ref{lem:ex fair} satisfies $\ff \FairS(l)$. \eprf The notion of strong communication fairness is essential for the results above: $\ff {Fair_I(\varphi,t,l)}$ may not be realizable if we assume that communication satisfies only a weak notion of fairness that says that if a message is sent after some point on, then it is eventually received.
+\begin{corollary} For all interpretations $I$ such that if $\phi$ is an $i$-formula and $t$ is an $i$-term in $I$, if $\phi$ satisfies the principle of excluded middle with respect to $I$, then the specification $\ff Fair_I(\varphi,t,l)$ is realizable with respect to $I$. \end{corollary} \proof This is immediate from Lemmas~\ref{lem:ex fair} and \ref{lem: fair pg consistent}, and from the fact that the event structure constructed in Lemma~\ref{lem:ex fair} satisfies $\ff \FairS(l)$.

+The notion of strong communication fairness is essential for the results above: $\ff {Fair_I(\varphi,}$ ${\ff t,}$ ${\ff l)}$ may not be realizable if we assume that communication satisfies only a weak notion of fairness that says that if a message is sent after some point on, then it is eventually received.
 This is so essentially because our programming language is replacing standard ``if condition then take action'' programs with weaker variants that ensure that, if after some point a condition holds, then eventually some action is taken.